French parliamentary election: what's at stake?

 French far-right leader Marine Le Pen achieved a historic high score in the presidential elections in April and is hoping to translate this support into seats in parliament.

-Projections suggest her anti-immigration National Rally (RN) party is on course for 10-45 seats, an increase from the eight it currently holds.
+The last polls on Friday suggested her anti-immigration National Rally (RN) party was on course for 20-45 seats, an increase from the eight it currently holds.

-"There's no defeatism on the ground... there are positive dynamics since 2017," she said this week in northern France, where she is certain to be elected from her personal political fiefdom.
+"They are the only political group that keeps progressing, almost at every election," Jean Daniel Levy from the Harris Interactive said on Friday.

 More than 15 would enable the RN to create a formal parliamentary group, giving it significantly more visibility as well as resources.